kivy/kivy/doc/sources/guide/events.rst

 for collision of the `touch` with our widget.

-If the touch falls inside of our widget, we change the value of `pressed` to touch.pos and return True, indicating that we have consumed the touch and don't want it propagate any further.
+If the touch falls inside of our widget, we change the value of `pressed` to touch.pos and return True, indicating that we have consumed the touch and don't want it to propagate any further.

 Finally, if the touch falls outside our widget, we call the original event